Chakradhar-Jeereddy/k8-resources/volumes/volumes.md

 EBS
 ===
-1. Create the disk
+1. Create the volume.
-2. Disk should be in same azx as the instance
+2. Disk should be in same az as the instance
 3. Install EBS drivers
 4. EC2 instance should have IAM role to access EBS volumes.